Pro-gram/Pro-gram-Linux-Logitech-G733-VolumeControlWheel-Daemon/README.md

 ## What `install.sh` Does

-For a normal user, `bash ./install.sh` will do four things:
+cd'd inside this repo, `bash ./install.sh` will do four things:

 - It installs the daemon script into `~/.local/share/logi-g733-wheel-bridge/` and creates a launcher at `~/.local/bin/logi-g733-wheel-bridge` so the service has a stable executable path.
 See `install.sh`.
 - It installs the user service into `~/.config/systemd/user/g733-wheel-bridge.service`.
 That service runs the launcher and reads optional settings from `~/.config/logi-g733-wheel-bridge.env`.
 See `systemd/g733-wheel-bridge.service`.